mvolkmann/blog/src/dart.md

     this.y = y;
   }

-  // This is an alternate way to write the constructor above.
+  // Alternate, preferred way to write the constructor above.
   //Point(this.x, this.y);
 }
 ```